Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Scherzer has 20 starts of five or more innings this season in 24 chances.
-He averages 5.8 innings per outing.
+- Montgomery has pitched five or more innings in eight straight games and will look to extend that streak.

-- He has finished five appearances without allowing an earned run in 24 chances this season.
+- In 26 appearances this season, he has finished five without allowing an earned run.

 |Opponent